juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 - Just because LaTeXML works (possible without warnings) does not automatically mean that your document is accessible and/or WCAG compliant.
 Author expertise is key, but see below about automatic testing tools.

+## UIC Style Guide
+This template has been run past the UIC graduate college.
+They told me that they will accept this thesis even though it does not conform to every detail of the UIC Thesis Style Guide (which I understand is currently being revised)

 ## How to produce an pdf file

 Download the thesis.tex and latexml.sty file in your working directory.